AlexTkDev/useful-mac-utilities/readme.md

 - [itsycal](https://www.mowglii.com/itsycal/) Your calendar in the menubar!
 Awesome!
 - [Browserosaurus](https://browserosaurus.com/) The browser prompter for Mac.
 - [Tyke](https://tyke.app/) Notes in your menubar.
-- [Franz](https://meetfranz.com) Franz is the app for all your messaging services.
 - [Station](https://getstation.com) All your web services in one app.
 (Free for personal use)

 ### File management